dhellmann/pymotw/PyMOTW/xmlrpclib/index.rst

 :Purpose: Client-side library for XML-RPC communication.
 :Python Version: 2.2 and later

 We have already looked at :mod:`SimpleXMLRPCServer`, the library for creating an XML-RPC server.
-The xmlrpclib module lets you communicate from Python with any XML-RPC server written in any language.
+The :mod:`xmlrpclib` module lets you communicate from Python with any XML-RPC server written in any language.

 .. note::

     All of the examples below use the server defined in ``xmlrpclib_server.py``, available in the source distribution and repeated here for reference:

 .. include:: xmlrpclib_server.py
     :literal: